Can we improve our mental health naturally?

 If you are someone who keeps failing at sticking to a morning routine, you are not alone.
 Here are 10 action steps to stick to a morning routine.

-10. Cutting down on complains
+10. Cutting down on complaints

 In a day, take it as a challenge to not complain.
 You will see how much we actually complain about the little things.

 If we keep ourselves unaware and unregulated, this eventually becomes a habit (as it has for most of us).
-You need to break free from complains, but at the same time also be kind to yourself, if you find yourself complaining.
+You need to break free from complaints, but at the same time also be kind to yourself, if you find yourself complaining.

 Simply awareness and the willingness to change is also a great thing when you’re starting.